bartvandebiezen/css-conventions/css-conventions.md

 8. layout (immutable wrapping and constraining objects, e.g. grid, drawer container, chapter sections, body with a sticky footer)
 9. components (e.g. date selector, stepper, page-header, page-footer)
 10. pages (page specific styles.
 Before you add page specific styles, consider modified components)
+11. themes (for many projects non-existent)
-11. overrides (hacks and things we are not proud of)
+12. overrides (hacks and things we are not proud of)

 ### For Less or Sass, use seperate files for different rule groups.